-Looking at Huntington's drafts as Pirates' GM
+MLB preview: Looking at Huntington's drafts as Pirates' GM

 2013

 First pick: OF Austin Meadows (ninth overall) has crushed minor league pitching (.300/.368/.480) the past four years.
-He'll begin this season at Triple-A Indy, but should reach Pittsburgh by September.
+He'll begin this season at Triple-A Indy but should reach Pittsburgh by September.

-Lost pick: C Reese McGuire (second round) was sent to the Blue Jays last summer in the Drew Hutchison trade.
+Lost pick: C Reese McGuire (first round) was sent to the Blue Jays last summer in the Drew Hutchison trade.

 Fast-rising pick: RHP Chad Kuhl joined the Pirates rotation in June and pitched well enough (5-4, 4.20 ERA, 1.32 WHIP) to earn first crack at the No. 4 spot this year.